SCENE 01 / ARCHIVAL PRESERVATION

 Long-term archival for Korean productions

-Here is how this works in practice.
-Preservation strategy for productions completed in South Korea takes its cue from the protocols established by the Korean Film Archive (KOFA), the country's regulatory body for moving-image preservation, with the broader global consensus around LTO-8 tape and LTFS-managed offline storage.
-Our archive workflow begins with the creation of preservation masters in mezzanine codecs.
-Typically ProRes 4444 XQ or DPX sequences for theatrical features, lossless or visually-lossless intermediate codecs for series.
-Together with full metadata sidecars covering project identifiers, shoot dates, location codes, talent releases, and rights logs.
-Each master is checksummed at creation and reverified at every later handover so silent corruption is caught before it becomes permanent loss.
+Preservation strategy for shoots finished in South Korea follows the protocols set by the Korean Film Archive (KOFA), the country's regulatory body for moving-image preservation.
+It also reflects the wider global standard of LTO-8 tape and LTFS-managed offline storage.
+Our archive workflow starts by creating preservation masters in mezzanine codecs.
+For theatrical features we use ProRes 4444 XQ or DPX sequences, and for series we use lossless or visually-lossless intermediate codecs.
+Each master ships with full metadata sidecars.
+These cover project identifiers, shoot dates, location codes, talent releases, and rights logs.
+We checksum every master at creation and recheck it at each later handover, so silent corruption is caught before it turns into permanent loss.

-Here is the short of it.
-Tapes are written in duplicate, with one copy held in a climate-controlled vault and a second copy stored at a geographically separate site to protect against fire, flood, or seismic events affecting either site.
-Format obsolescence is monitored steady: the LTO roadmap, codec deprecation timelines.
-Shifts in colour-space standards are all tracked, with proactive migration scheduled before any preservation master risks becoming unreadable.
-For productions that need to remain searchable and retrievable rather than purely archived, we layer a media asset running system on top of the tape backbone so directors, producers.
-Rights-holders can locate specific shots, episodes, or campaign elements years after wrap without restoring an entire library.
+Tapes are written in duplicate.
+One copy stays in a climate-controlled vault, and a second copy sits at a far-off site to guard against fire, flood, or quakes at either place.
+We track format aging all the time, watching the LTO roadmap, codec end-of-life timelines, and shifts in colour-space standards.
+Migration is scheduled early, before any preservation master risks becoming unreadable.
+For shoots that need to stay searchable rather than just archived, we add a media asset management system on top of the tape backbone.
+That way directors, producers, and rights-holders can find specific shots, episodes, or campaign elements years after wrap without restoring a whole library.

 FAQ